 - WolfQuest has lots of wolf lessons designed to support an educational video game.
 There are free and paid versions of the game to download.

-- Here is a collection of illustrations for the story.
+- Sur la Lune has a collection of illustrations for the story.
 Analyze the differences in style and interpretation, and invite students to do their own illustrations.

 - Drawing a wolf step by step takes kids from basic shapes to a wolf drawing.